AI4Finance-Foundation/FinRL/docs/source/finrl_meta/overview.rst

 Dataset & Benchmark
 ====================

-With increasing intesests and demand, FinRL-Meta provides datasets and benchmarks for financial reinforcement learning.
+With increasing intesests and demand, FinRL-Meta provides a lot of datasets and benchmarks for financial reinforcement learning.